monero-project/kovri-docs/_site/Kovri Website Instructions.md

 ## 4. Questions & Contact
 That should be everything that you need.
 There will be an assets document released as well for the framework at large that will show how to make your own layouts by simply copy and pasting out of the document.
 This instructions document will be updated with the link when it is released.

-Once again, I am rehrar.
-Feel free to contact me with any questions regarding translation, page-creation, content, markdown, jekyll, html/css, or anything else.
+Feel free to contact us with any questions regarding translation, page-creation, content, markdown, jekyll, html/css, or anything else.
+Again, you can reach us at the #kovri-dev IRC channel.

 Thank you for being a part of, and contributing to, the Monero community.
 This coin is all the stronger for your help.